isabelmsft/k8s-ha-master/README.k8s.testbed.design.md

 - When all master servers are down
 Down: shut off, disconnected, or in the middle of reboot

-In this setup, we do not consider:
+In this setup, we do not consider load balancer performance.
-- Load balancer performance.
 In our case, HAProxy is configured to perform vanilla round-robin load balancing on available master servers.
 In production, we will use BGPSpeaker anycast routing to support high availability master performance.
+Testing of BGPSpeaker load balancing performance is beyond the scope of this design.

 ## How to Setup High Availability Kubernetes Master
 1. Allocate 4 available IPs in 10.64.246.0/23 subnet.